General Wire Spring Co. and United Steel Workers (USW) reached an agreement to end the 14-week strike.

 General Wire Spring Co.,

-parent company of General Pipe Cleaners, and United Steel Workers
+General Pipe Cleaners, and United Steel Workers

 (USW) reached an agreement to end the 14-week strike - the first in 35 years.